French Drains and Other Concrete Drainage

 Benefits of a French Drain

-French drains are hidden from view and can be installed throughout your yard and landscaping, making them an unobtrusive solution to water issues.
+French drains are hidden from view and can be placed throughout your yard and landscaping, making them an unobtrusive solution to water issues.

 Other Types of Drainage Systems

-In addition to French drains, several other types of drainage systems can be installed to keep the rainwater from causing damage to your property.
+In addition to French drains, several other types of drainage systems can be installed to keep the heavy rain/water from causing damage to your property.

 Channel drains are metal U-shaped channels that are inserted into a trench dug along the driveway.
 The channel drain is usually completed with a metal driveway drainage grate, preventing debris from blocking the drain and allowing vehicles to drive over it safely.